 20. Don’t Procrastinate Repairs

-While there’s no reason to fear getting a second opinion on an expensive car repair, do be careful about procrastinating.
-Once a major repair is diagnosed, procrastinating getting it fixed may very well drive the price even higher and put you in a dangerous situation if you continue to drive the car.
+While there’s no reason to fear getting a second opinion on an expensive car repair, do be careful about procrastinating too long.
+Once a major repair is diagnosed, taking too much time to get it fixed may very well drive the price even higher and put you in a dangerous situation if you continue to drive the car.

 21. Coupons, Discounts, & Loyalty Programs